lewmilburn/json5-php/README.md

 # JSON5 PHP Parser
+Converts JSON5 to PHP object.

 This is a highly experimental, and incomplete package for parsing JSON5 in PHP.

+The script currently removes JSON5 features that are not supported by PHP, and converts them to their PHP equivalent.

 ## Supported Features
 | Feature                                                           | Supported         | Version |